nstrausser/project-2/DEPLOYMENT.md

    - Check build output

 2. Environment Variables
+   - Double-check variable names match exactly
+   - Ensure values are properly copied from Supabase
-   - Verify they're properly set in Vercel
+   - Variables should be set in Production and Preview environments
-   - Check naming matches .env.example

 3. API Connection Issues
    - Verify Supabase URL and key
-   - Check CORS settings
+   - Check CORS settings in Supabase

 ## Monitoring